DRDO Abhyas: Flight Profile

 The Abhyas is launched from a mobile launcher with the help of two 68 mm booster rockets manufactured by Munitions India Limited (previously Ordnance Factory Board).
 The twin rocket boosters helps in providing the initial acceleration until the small turbojet engine starts to sustain high subsonic speed.
 At the end of its launch phase the burnout booster rockets are jettisoned.
 Thereafter, the main gas-turbine engine powers the vehicle during cruise phase.
 Abhyas can fly at speed of 180 meter per second and cover 5 km altitude.

 Flight testing

-DRDO conducted successful flight test of ABHYAS- High-speed Expendable Aerial Target (HEAT) from ITR Balasore in Odisha on 22nd September 2020.
+DRDO conducted successful flight test of ABHYAS- High-speed Expendable Aerial Target (HEAT) from ITR Balasore in Odisha on 22 September 2020.
 Two demonstrator vehicles were successfully test flown.
 During this test, Abhyas cleared all the parameters of evaluation set by the Indian Armed Forces which included 5 km flying altitude, vehicle speed of 0.5 mach, endurance level of 30 minutes and 2G turn capability.

+Four ABHYAS flight trials were executed successfully by DRDO from the Chandipur Integrated Test Range (ITR) in cooperation with Larsen & Toubro (L&T) and Hindustan Aeronautics Limited (HAL).
+The tests were conducted from 30 January to 2 February 2024, with the goal of utilizing a redesigned robust configuration to accomplish four distinct mission objectives.
+Launch acceleration was lowered by the Advanced Systems Laboratory's single booster.
+The goals—achieving the necessary end-of-launch velocity, clearing the launcher, and safely releasing the booster—were all accomplished.
+Numerous characteristics, including endurance, speed, maneuverability, altitude, and range, were validated during the flight test.